 \subsection{The Markov process}

 Theorem \ref{1tm} yields the evolution of states $\mu_0 \to \mu_t$ of the model corresponding to the Kolmogorov operator \eqref{L}.
-A more comprehensive description of the evolution of this model can be obtained by constructing a Markov process.
-In this work, we follow the way elaborated in \cite{KR,KR1} in which the process in question is obtained by solving a restricted martingale problem, which yields probability measures on the corresponding space of cadlag paths.
-The central role here is played by the Fokker-Planck equation, especially stated in Theorem \ref{1tm} uniqueness, the facts that its solutions lie in the class of sup-Poissonian measures and that the unique solution satisfies \eqref{FPE} with all $F\in \mathcal{F}_{\rm max}$.
+A more comprehensive description of the stochastic evolution of this model can be obtained by constructing a Markov process.
+In this work, we follow the approach elaborated in \cite{KR,KR1} in which the process in question is obtained by solving a restricted martingale problem.
+The central role here is played by the Fokker-Planck equation, especially stated in Theorem \ref{1tm} uniqueness, the facts that its solutions lie in the class of sup-Poissonian measures, and that the unique solution satisfies \eqref{FPE} with all $F\in \mathcal{F}_{\rm max}$.

 As just mentioned, the evolution $\mu_0 \to \mu_t$ related to \eqref{FPE} leaves invariant the set of measures $\mathcal{P}_{\rm exp}$ the elements of which have the property $\mu(\Gamma_*)=1$, see Remark \ref{Gasrk}.
-Therefore, it might be natural to construct a process with values in $\Gamma_*$, cf. \eqref{Cad}, such that its one dimensional marginals solve the Fokker-Planck equation.
-Such a process will be obtained as a solution of the restricted martingale problem involving $L$, the domain of which should be consistent with the domain used in solving the Fokker-Planck equation.
+Therefore, it might be natural to construct a process with values in $\Gamma_*$, cf. \eqref{Cad}, such that its one-dimensional marginals solve the Fokker-Planck equation.
+Such a process will be obtained as a solution of the restricted martingale problem involving $L$, the domain of which should be consistent with the domain used in the Fokker-Planck equation.
 Thus, we start by setting